meganlsmith/phyloGAN/README.md

 * Robinson–Foulds distances between each tree and the true tree (when provided) are recorded in `RFdistances.txt`.
 * Various plots are provided in `.png` format.

+## phyloGAN-ILS

+phyloGAN-ILS takes as input a folder with gene alignments and infers a species tree.

+### Input Files

+#### Gene alignments

+A directory containing single copy gene alignments should be provided to phyloGAN.
+If any species is missing from an alignment, it should be included with 'N's.

+#### Parameters file

+The params file is similar to that needed in the original version.
+For an example see `test_data/params_coalescent.txt`

+### Running phyloGAN-ILS.

+To run phyloGAN:

+    python ./phyloGAN_ils/scripts/phyloGAN.py ./test_data/params_coalescent.txt

+To continue a run for which checkpoint files have previously been generated:

+    python ./phyloGAN_ils/scripts/phyloGAN.py ./test_data/params_coalescent.txt checkpoint